Airbnb Account Hacked? Here’s What To Do

 1. See if you can still log into your account

 Often, the first sign that your Airbnb account was hacked is that you can no longer log into your Airbnb account.
 It could be that your password, email, or both no longer work.
-If you are lucky and you still have access, you should change your password, username, and user email address immediately to block out the hackers, but it might be too late already.
+If you are lucky and you still have access, you should change your password, username, and user email address immediately to block out the hackers.

 2. Review your account details regularly